Koushik-123456/FPGA-HDL/README.md

-# FPGA HDL Verification Project
+# FPGA Logic Block Design and Verification using Verilog HDL and Xilinx Vivado

 This project provides Verilog implementations and testbenches for common FPGA logic blocks and a simple simulation workflow.